brunohmg89/GCP-DigitalLeader/Annotation/Questions-6.md

 17. Which Google Cloud product helps customers.
     - Search and analyze log files through query statements?
     - Use Public Write APIs to write custom logs from on-premise?
-    - Set alerts for notifying when a specific message appears in logs?
+    - Set alerts for notifying when a specific message appears in logs?<br>
     _Which Google Cloud product helps customers._

     :white_check_mark: Cloud Logging